The Path to the Cloud: What You Need to Know About Hosting Dynamics GP or Dynamics NAV in Azure

 Go to Explore and click on “This PC” and then on “Properties”.
 As you can see, a view of your system will come up and you can determine what you need to know to move forward with your cloud migration.

-While in your environment, go to the upper right-hand corner and click on “About Microsoft GP”.
+While in your environment, go to the upper right-hand corner and click on “About Microsoft GP/NAV”.
 This will show you what version you are on, what opportunities you have to upgrade, and what kind of lifecycle policy you are on (fixed or modern).
 This information provides us with information to help us identify the best opportunity for you.
-Are you moving your GP to the cloud?
-Or are you upgrading to Dynamics 365 Business Central?
+Should you move your solution to the cloud?
+Or should you upgrade to Dynamics 365 Business Central?

 What’s Your SQL version?